 For me it’s the colour options.
-We’re bored with beige; there shouldn’t be a limited colour palette in equestrian fashion (and we very much agree!).
+We’re bored with beige; there shouldn’t be a limited colour palette in equestrian fashion (and I very much agree!).

 What is the design process like?
 How many designs do you go through before deciding on what to produce.
 How do you select your fabulous colors?

 First we start by preparing a mood board of colours, materials and textures that are on trend that particular season.
 We then put together a list of products we’d like to add to the range, based on sales data and feedback from our brand ambassadors and target audience.
 The design team then work on multiple designs for each product.
 We feedback and refine these a number of times, checking with our focus groups as we go, before finally selecting a range for production.